rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ```
 barplot(counts, main="Cities", xlab="Number of Articles")
 ```
 The plot will appear in the bottom right pane of RStudio.
 You can click on 'zoom' to see the plot in a popup window.
-You can also export it as a png or pdf file.
+You can also export it as a PNG or PDF file.
 Clearly, we’re getting an Edinburgh/Glasgow perspective on things.
 And somewhere in our data, there’s a mispelled ‘Edinbugh’.
 Do you see any other error(s) in the plot?
 How would you correct it(them)?

 Let's do the same thing for year, and count the number of articles per year in this corpus:
 ```r
 years <- table(documents$Year)
 barplot(years, main="Publication Year", xlab="Year", ylab="Number of Articles")
 ```
 There’s a lot of material in 1789, another peak around 1819, againg in the late 1830s.
 We can ask ourselves now: is this an artefact of the data, or of our collection methods?
 This would be a question a reviewer would want answers to.
-Let’s assume for now that these two plots are ‘true’ - that, for whatever reasons, only Edinburgh and Glasgow were concerned with these colonial reports, and that they were particulary interested during those three periods.
+Let’s assume for now that these two plots are ‘true’ &mdash; that, for whatever reasons, only Edinburgh and Glasgow were concerned with these colonial reports, and that they were particulary interested during those three periods.
 This is already an interesting question that we as historians would want to explore.
 Try making some more visualizations like this of other aspects of the data.
 What other patterns do you see that are worth investigating?

 Now, let's return to getting our data ready to create a topic model.
-In the line below, note that there is a file called 'en.txt' that it wants to load up.
+In the line below, note that there is a file called `en.txt` that it wants to load up.
 You need to create this file; it's a list of stopwords, or common words that we think do not add value to our model (words like 'the', 'and', 'of' and so on.)
 The decision of which words to exclude from our analysis is of course a theoretical position...

 To create that file, click on the 'new file' icon in the tool ribbon and select new text file.
 This will open a blank file in the edit window here.
-Copy and paste the list of words at [en.txt](en.txt) into that blank file and save it as en.txt.
+Copy and paste the list of words at [en.txt](en.txt) into that blank file and save it as `en.txt`.
 This file was put together by Matt Jockers.

 ```r
 mallet.instances <- mallet.import(documents$Article_ID, documents$Text, "en.txt", token.regexp = "\\p{L}[\\p{L}\\p{P}]+\\p{L}")